lufixSch/lufixSch.github.io/src/routes/(articles)/resources/guides/latex/distro/+page.md

 ---
-description: 'Latex Distro - Setup Guide

-  This guide explains how to install and set up different LaTeX distributions, focusing on MikTeX and TeXLive.'
+description: Different LaTex Distros and how to use them
 image: null
 layout: article
 repository: https://github.com/lufixSch/guides.git